Kurocado-Studio/platform/Writerside/topics/How-To-Install-Commitlint.md

 ## Configure Commitlint

-To use our Commitlint configuration, add the following `.commitlintrc.mjs` file at the root of your project.
+To use our Commitlint configuration, add the following `.commitlintrc.cjs` file at the root of your project.

 ```javascript